-At NIB, the risk profile assessment is based on the Bank's ICAAP methodology.
-NIB is an IFI and is not subject to national or international banking supervision and prudential regulations.
-However, the assessment methodology follows best market practices and produces an assessment of the Bank's capital and liquidity requirements.
+At NIB, risks are monitored on continuous basis but at least annually the Bank conducts more holistic risk profile assessment that is based on the Bank's internal capital adequacy assessment process ("ICAAP").
+The assessment methodology follows best market practices and produces an assessment of the Bank's capital and liquidity requirements.
 The resulting capital and liquidity requirements are compared against the Bank's risk appetite and risk-bearing capacity.
 This process creates a continuous interaction between RAS and ICAAP: RAS affects the Bank's risk profile and risk-bearing capacity; these in turn may affect how the Bank sets its risk appetite.
-Figure 1 below shows how the risk-bearing capacity, risk limits and risk profile are connected to RAS.
+Figure 1 below shows the hierarchy of key concepts: risk-bearing capacity, risk appetite, risk limits and risk profile.